taupirho/read-big-file-with-python/README.md

 # read-big-file-with-python
-A case study in reading a large (24GB) text file with python
+Part 1 of a case study in reading a big (21GB) text file using C, Python, PYSPARK and Spark-Scala.
+This part deals with a comparison between using a C and python program.

 A lot of the work I do is dealing with large'ish data files from external data providers and trying to shoehorn their data into our system.
 One such file comprises company ownership data that